Secure Your Spot: Limited-time for Free Consultations With Top Advisors Ending Soon

 Locate the number in the table of fers sick leave conversion chart that is closest to your unused sick leave hours.
 The horizontal row shows the number of months, while the vertical column shows the remaining days.
 For instance, 441 hours convert to 2 months and 16 days.
 If your hours fall between two figures, select the next higher value.
 There is no cap on the sick leave that can be added to an eligible employee’s earned service.
 If your sick leave balance exceeds 2,087 hours, subtract 2,087 from your total to determine the additional time credited beyond one year.

-- Determine Additional Service Credit: Read across to find the corresponding months and days of extra service credit.
+- Determine Service Credit: The chart will show the equivalent months and days of service credit.

 Introducing Federal Pension Advisors, the federal retirement consultant, offering you the several services such as: